From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Splitting

-~\citet{berlanga2021split} adopt a cross-lingual approach for both English and Portuguese.
+~\cite{berlanga2021split} adopt a cross-lingual approach for both English and Portuguese.
 They use a GRU model with an attention mechanism that is trained with a symbolic vocabulary.
 The symbolic vocabulary, which is based on POS tags, allows for generalization in different languages.
-To transform the generated symbolic tokens into actual text, different versions of MLM BERT models are used. ~\citet{kim-etal-2021-bisect} employ the Transformer architecture to propose several baseline models.
+To transform the generated symbolic tokens into actual text, different versions of MLM BERT models are used. ~\cite{kim-etal-2021-bisect} employ the Transformer architecture to propose several baseline models.
 More specifically, this works identifies three types of splits according to the volume of modifications: a) direct insertion, b) changes near split, and c) changes across the sentence.
 Direction insertion involves minimal or no modifications of the initial sentence while changes near split require slight adjustments around the splitting point.
 Changes across sentence involve significant changes to reconstruct the initial sentence.
-This works employs a BERT model with an custom loss function that takes into account these split categories.~\citet{guo2020fact} propose a multi-task learning approach to learn sentence splitting and factual correctness.
+This works employs a BERT model with an custom loss function that takes into account these split categories.~\cite{guo2020fact} propose a multi-task learning approach to learn sentence splitting and factual correctness.
 A sequence-to-sequence model is trained not only for sentence splitting but also for determining the correctness of the given facts according to the input sentence.
 This approach is applied to both LSTM and Transformer models.
+Another Transformer-based method is introduced in~\cite{alajlouni2023knowledge}, where a split-and-rephrase approach is proposed for transferring knowledge from a rule-based model to a pre-trained language model.
+First, candidate splits are generated based on the rule-based model, which are then filtered according to meaning preservation, grammatical correctness and simplicity.
+The filtered samples are used to fine-tune a T5 Transformer model for sentence splitting.
+Although most research focuses on English, sentence splitting has also been examined in typologically diverse languages such as Persian~\cite{talebpour2024split}, where encoder–decoder models have shown strong performance, demonstrating the broader cross-lingual applicability of the task.

+Even though LLMs have achieved great results in various NLP tasks, there is only one work that is focused on their use for sentence splitting~\cite{ponce-etal-2024-split}.
+More specifically,~\cite{ponce-etal-2024-split} evaluate different LLMs such as Alpaca, GPT-4 Turbo and Pythia, for the split and rephrase task.
+LLMs were prompted to generate split versions of complex sentences, in different settings, including zero-shot, few-shot in-context learning, and fine-tuning.
+Regarding fine-tuning, results show that around 3,000 examples of complex and split sentences are needed to achieve reasonable accuracy, with 4,000 to 6,000 pairs to yield the best performance depending on the domain.
+In addition, instruction-tuned models show promising results with as few as five curated examples.

 Table~\ref{tab:splitting_methods_type_clustering} provides a list of splitting methods along with their corresponding category (semantic, discourse, or syntax-based).
 While earlier approaches mainly rely on syntax-based approaches that formulate the task with constraints~\cite{Siddharthan2006, Siddharthan2014} or employ simple rule-based methods~\cite{lee2008transformation}, the growth of DL methods (RNNs and Transformers) led to the rise of semantic-based approaches~\cite{narayan-etal-2017-split, aharoni-goldberg-2018-split, kim-etal-2021-bisect}.